waggle-sensor/summer2022/snead/daily_log.md

 # Zoe Snead Daily Activity Log
 My daily activity!
 Thoughts, questions, quick links.
 Most recent additions are at the top <3

+## Week 9: 8/8 to 8/12 (last week!)

+This week has been all working on my final write up, which will be a GitHub based guide that contains everything we tried when connecting to networks, what works, what doesn't, what issues we've solved and one's we haven't.
+The hope is that this will be a resource for the next person who tries to connect to the ANL network when it is up and running.
+The other part of this final write-up will be cleaning up my notes on open source 5G cores.

 ## Week 8: 8/1 to 8/5

 ### Friday 8/5